 - Countries around the world welcome travelers to explore beautiful destinations while making money teaching English.

-- Teaching abroad is the perfect way to get to know new cities and villages, contribute to the community like a local, and get paid while doing it.
+- Teaching abroad is the perfect way to immerse yourself in new cities and villages, contribute to the local community, and get paid while doing it.

 You may have heard of people volunteering their time to teach English for free, but there are also travelers who do this for a career.
 Real people around the world have taken their love for travel to the next level by teaching English as a second language.

-You can make up to $5,000 per month teaching abroad and some opportunities don’t even require a college degree.
-While experience and education sets you apart from the rest, you can have a lucrative salary without sacrificing your travel dreams.
-If you don’t know where to start, Go Overseas has your back.
+You can make up to $5,500 per month teaching abroad, and some opportunities don’t even require a college degree.
+While experience and education set you apart from the rest, you can have a lucrative salary without sacrificing your travel dreams.
+If you’re wondering ‘how do I teach abroad?’ but don’t know where to start -- Go Overseas has your back.

 Where to Teach Abroad

-- Are you looking for a higher paycheck or adventurous destinations to explore on your free time?
+- Are you looking for a higher paycheck or adventurous destinations to visit in your free time?

 - Are you interested in supporting the education systems in underprivileged communities?

-Once you’ve figured out your teaching goals, the big question remains: where should I go to teach abroad?
+Once you’ve figured out your teaching goals, the big question remains: Where should I teach abroad?
 You may be wondering whether one country is better than another.
 Do some destinations offer more teaching opportunities?
 Can you get paid more by teaching in certain regions?

 These are questions every teach abroad candidate debates before choosing the best place for them.
 Based on key criteria, Go Overseas has tracked the best places to teach abroad this year and found the top ten most popular countries to teach overseas:

-The criteria considers each country’s popularity from Google searches and the Go Overseas website, as well as salary and teaching opportunities available, respectively.
+The criterion considers each country’s popularity from Google searches and the Go Overseas website, as well as salary and teaching opportunities available, respectively.

 In the United States, most people need at least a bachelor's degree and education program credentials to become a teacher.
 There is a bit more flexibility, however, when teaching abroad.
 While many western countries may still require a college degree, others only require certified training as a foreign language teacher.